pubware/pubware/README.md

 ## Overview

-Packpub is an **agnostic** and **extensible** package publisher.
+Pubware is an **agnostic** and **extensible** package publisher.
 Agnostic refers to the ability to be used in a variety of environments.
-Packpub can be run with any `npm`, `yarn`, `pnpm` project, or other publishing processes (Python packages, Ruby gems, etc.) with a Node runtime.
+Pubware can be run with any `npm`, `yarn`, `pnpm` project, or other publishing processes (Python packages, Ruby gems, etc.) with a Node runtime.
 Extensibility refers to the ability to add additional functionality.
-Packpub can be bundled with community-made plugins to extend publishing capabilities.
+Pubware can be bundled with community-made plugins to extend publishing capabilities.

 ### 🔥 Features